 Some don’t but you manage to somehow turn them into a loss anyway!
 What’s that all about?

-The early successes have made matters worse, and so you take more and more risk.
+The early successes have made matters worse, and so you take more and more risks.
 You attempt to turn your losses around by doubling up or even worse; going in-play.
-Occasionally you’ll get away with it but over the longer-term you end up battered and bruised for your efforts.
+Occasionally you’ll get away with it but over the longer term, you end up battered and bruised for your efforts.

-For most people this stage only lasts a few weeks or so, those that might have come from matched betting or arbitrage it’s likely to be somewhat shorter… they’ve usually already made these mistakes.
+For most people, this stage only lasts a few weeks or so, those that might have come from matched betting or arbitrage it’s likely to be somewhat shorter.
+They’ve usually already made these mistakes before.

 Stage 2: Inexperienced and Suddenly Aware

-The cold hand of reality slaps you square in the face… you’re hap-hazard approach just isn’t going to work out over the long-term.
+The cold hand of reality slaps you square in the face.
+Your hap-hazard approach just isn’t going to work out over the long term.

 You realise that a bit more understanding and knowledge is needed.
 You haven’t yet acquired the skills to generate a consistent profit.
 Responsibly, you accept there’s a bit more work ahead but it’s okay as the light at the end of the tunnel still shines bright.
 Trading Betfair for a living is still an option, but it’s not going to be this week…